TomasHubelbauer/track-maker/readme.md

 Implement scaling the viewport using the scroll wheel / gesture, but do not scale the numbers displayed in the UI hints etc.

+### Implement opening a reference to trace over

+The main idea of this tool is to enable designing tracks for LED strips that make up a logo together.
+To be able to design the logos, often tracing over a reference is the best way to get a rough sketch out and tweak it further.

+I will implement opening up an image and placing it beneath the sketch.
+I am not sure about the UI yet, but most likely I will add a new command called `ref` or `reference` (or both) that will force-open a file selector modal and once the file is selected, it will automatically add its name as its argument so that it knows not to ask for the file again.

+If the user changes the name, the application will open the file selector modal again letting them choose another file or cancel.
+Choosing a new file will make the file name argument of the command the name of the new file.
+Canceling will reset the changes the user made to the file name to the file name selected last.